 Green Car (First Class)

-In addition to unreserved and reserved seats, the Shinkansen offers another type of seating called the Green Car, which has a four-leaf clover symbol on the corresponding cars.
-Regular Shinkansen cars, where unreserved and reserved seats are located, typically have a seating arrangement of 5 seats per row: 2 on one side and 3 on the other.
-In contrast, Green Cars have 2 seats on each side, making each seat wider, with larger armrests, and more space between seats.
-All Green Cars have ergonomic seats for added comfort.
+In addition to unreserved and reserved seats, the Shinkansen offers another type of seating known as the Green Car, which is identifiable by the four-leaf clover symbol displayed on the corresponding cars.
+Regular Shinkansen cars, where unreserved and reserved seats are located, typically feature a seating arrangement of 5 seats per row: 2 on one side and 3 on the other.
+In contrast, Green Cars have 2 seats on each side, providing wider seats with larger armrests and more space between them.
+All Green Cars are equipped with ergonomic seats for added comfort.

-Depending on the specific train, some Shinkansen Green Cars also provide amenities like wet towels, blankets, and magazines.
-Some cars even have footrests, and the seats can recline further compared to regular cars.
+Depending on the specific train, some Shinkansen Green Cars also offer amenities such as wet towels, blankets, and magazines.
+Additionally, some cars are equipped with footrests, and the seats can recline further compared to those in regular cars.

 Green Car seats come at a higher price than regular seats.
-When purchasing a Green Car ticket, you need to buy both the basic fare ticket and the Green Car super express ticket.
-For a trip from Tokyo to Osaka on the Hikari Shinkansen, a Green Car ticket costs approximately 5,000 yen more than a reserved seat ticket.
+When purchasing a Green Car ticket, you are required to buy both the basic fare ticket and the Green Car super express ticket.
+For example, for a trip from Tokyo to Osaka on the Hikari Shinkansen, a Green Car ticket costs approximately 5,000 yen more than a reserved seat ticket.

 Gran Class